Claude Cahun Cause of Death, Gender, Art, Age, Photography

 He is a well-known French artist.
 She had a history of battling depression for a long time.
 Her troubled school days made her shift to boarding.
 She had always been vocal about the gender biases in the patriarchal society.
 Her art and writings are based on the concept of life and art.
 She was the first female to introduce the art of self-portraiture in photography.

-See also Trey Smith Net Worth, Age, Height, Wife, Relationship, Mother
+See also Eminem Net Worth, Age, Height, Daughter, Ex Wife, Kids, Mom

 Reference Link